mrnguyener21/Udemy-Complete-SQL-Bootcamp-2020/section_2_sql_statement_fundamentals.md

--- you'd like to get the signup date of your last member. how can you retrieve this info? select * from cd.members select joindate from cd.members order by joindate desc limit 1
+-- you'd like to get the signup date of your last member. how can you retrieve this info? select * from cd.members select joindate from cd.members order by joindate desc limit 1 --sql assessment 2 question 10
+-- produce a count of the number of facilities that have a cost ot guests of 10 or more select count (guestcost) from cd.facilities where guestcost > 10